Share this page:

 Which financiers would be willing to help PGE take this coal extravaganza shopping list on?

 For one thing, the company will shortly have to pay back some of its previous benefactors.
-By the end of April this year, PGE has to settle a 435 million euro revolving debt facility with a consortium comprising BNP Paribas, Société Générale, ING, Citi Bank (Bank Handlowy w Warszawie S.A), Commerzbank (mBank), Banco Santander, PKO BP and PeKaO S.A.
+By the end of April this year, PGE has to settle a EUR 435 million revolving debt facility with a consortium comprising BNP Paribas, Société Générale, ING, Citi Bank (Bank Handlowy w Warszawie S.A), Commerzbank (mBank), Banco Santander, PKO BP and PeKaO S.A.
 ING has already confirmed that it will not be renewing the facility.
-A further June 9th deadline is also looming for PGE to buy back eurobonds worth 500 million euros.
+A further June 9th deadline is also looming for PGE to buy back eurobonds worth EUR 500 million.

 And PGE’s worsening economic position was further revealed this week with the publication of its financial results for 2018 which, taken together with its Management Board report, provide a grim snapshot of the company's short and mid-term prospects.

 Three numbers best capture PGE's current predicament.
-First, net profits were down 42% (by 260 million euros) year on year to 354 million euros.
-Second, PGE’s short-term debt shot up by 36% in 2018, reaching 2.94 billion euros.
-Third, the financial results showed stable investment levels in 2018 for conventional energy generation (mostly coal power plants and CHPs) as well as over 1.1 billion euros in commitments locked in for future investments, again mostly for conventional generation.
+First, net profits were down 42% (by EUR 260 million) year on year to EUR 354 million.
+Second, PGE’s short-term debt shot up by 36% in 2018, reaching EUR 2.94 billion.
+Third, the financial results showed stable investment levels in 2018 for conventional energy generation (mostly coal power plants and CHPs) as well as over EUR 1.1 billion in commitments locked in for future investments, again mostly for conventional generation.
 So a drastic change of trajectory and diversification of PGE’s energy mix is for now not looking like a matter of years but rather decades.

 Significantly too, although there is no mention of the Gubin 2 mine project in the 2018 reports, it is still part of the PGE strategy up to 2020 and the company hasn't officially ruled it out.
 It has disclosed that Bełchatów unit one will be decommissioned as of July 1, 2019, as will two units at Dolna Odra in 2020 and one unit at Rybnik in 2021.